 Fantastic accomplishments that I suspect many might feel comes from her innate athletic talent, and a lot of practice.
 Not that such an assumption is incorrect, but winning golf championships requires more than just hard work and athletic ability.
 More specifically, winning a golf tournament also requires an inner desire, almost an intangible, to compete and win!
 One either has IT or doesn’t have IT.

 It is this inner intangible that separates two very distinctive types of golfer.
-It doesn’t mean that those who have IT derive more enjoyment from the game while those who don’t have IT can’t derive as screen-shot-2016-09-15-at-3-35-52-pmmuch enjoyment from the game.
+It doesn’t mean that those who have IT derive more enjoyment from the game while those who don’t have IT can’t derive as much enjoyment from the game.
 It simply means that the game will be enjoyed from a completely different perspective by those who are intensely competitive oppose those who are not – regardless of their ability or athleticism.

 For the intensely competitive golfer enjoyment from the game comes from accomplishment.
 Keeping an accurate score and detailed attention to the rules are important to this type of player.
 Specific goals such as shooting a career or season low score measure success.
 Winning or losing matches, whether it be a friendly Saturday game or a formal tournament, determines the level of enjoyment the competitive golfer derives from a day’s play.